neo Rename - Simple handling, powerful features.

 Live preview of all changes

-As you type, a diff shows the new values for title, filename and slug in a table.
-This is especially helpful when doing bulk replacements at the same time.
+While you type, a diff shows the new values for title, filename and slug in a table.
+This is especially helpful for simultaneous bulk replacements.

 SEO-friendly 301 redirects